sleepytaco/ImageManager/README.md

-  # Image Manager App
+  # Image Manager Desktop App
-A simple GUI application that can view images from a folder and manage them.
-Made with python3 using tkinter.
+A GUI application that can view images from a folder and manage them (perform delete, rename, and move).
+Made with Python3 using tkinter.

+My intention with this app is to provide an easy UI to move around the images in a folder and quickly rename/delete/move them.

 # Features include:
 - Navigate through all images from a folder; can navigate using arrow keys; shows image name and the image position in the folder